-While some sites aren't taking wagers on the event's North American qualifiers, Betway is offering lines on the European qualifiers.
-Currently, the odds have Heroic as the favorites to take the single European slot for Anaheim.
+While some sites aren't taking wagers on the event's North American qualifiers, Betway is offering lines on the European qualifiers. to take the single European slot for Anaheim.

 DreamHack Open Anaheim's European closed qualifiers start on January 19, at 6:00 AM EST, while the North American matchups begin at 12:00 PM EST.

 Flashpoint Global LAN schedule detailed as competition starts

 Cloud9, Gen.G headline NA ESL Rio Minor Closed Qualifiers

 Gen.G, Complexity, and forZe make DreamHack Open Anaheim

 Cloud9 signs ATK roster ahead of DreamHack Leipzig, WINNERS League

 MAD Lions revealed as Tricked Esport CSGO team buyer